furagu/easy-gd/README.md

     * height (optional) – An integer representing desired image height.
     * method (optional) – resizing method, recognized values are 'crop' and any other for 'scale', including undefined.

-resized() can handle only height or only width options alone, producing result as follows:
+resized() can handle only height or only width options alone, producing result as follows
 * width given, height given, method not given or not equal to 'crop' – Scale the image proportionally to fit into width x height pixels.
 * width given, height not given or zero, method not given or not equal to 'crop' – Scale the image proportionally to given width, height being computed automatically.
 * width not given or zero, height given, method not given or not equal to 'crop' – Scale the image proportionally to given height, width being computed automatically.